Herefordshire Art and Craft Society (HACS) is a well-established community of artists and craftspeople, founded in 1922.

 While one perk of membership is that members can show their work in the Members Gallery of the HACS main website, now, following on from the constraints of Covid-19, we have set up a bespoke HACSGallery website where we host regular themed exhibitions!

-Our first exhibition – From Isolation to Creation: Artists Respond to a Changing World – will be launched on 1st October 2020 and run until 30th November, and will bring together 2D and 3D work, crafts, art, sculptures, paintings, photography, videos and more!
+Our first exhibition – From Isolation to Creation: Artists Respond to a Changing World – opened on 1st October and ran until 30th November.
+It brought together 2D and 3D work, crafts, art, sculptures, paintings, photography, videos and more!

 We aim to support and showcase our members to a wider public bringing them to a national and international audience!